scopplestone/testing/docs/developerguide/010_git_workflow.md

     v1.X.X

 The tag is then created from the **master** branch repository and the `Message` is left empty.
-The release notes, which were used ithin the corresponding milestone, shall be given in the following format
+The release notes, which were used within the corresponding milestone, shall be given in the following format

     ## Release 1.X.X